OgieBen/OkayDocs/README.md

 ## Unlink User Callback

- When an end user removes your service from list of connected services at the Okay application, Okay sends to your server via the callback url this JSON data having this structure below:
+ When an end user removes your service from the list of connected services from Okay, Okay sends to your server via the callback URI a JSON response having the structure below:

  ```JSON
   {